mpkelly/react-editor-kit/README.md

 ### Buttons and other controls

 Toolbar buttons and select boxes are provided.
-The button classes, such as [BoldButton](https://github.com/mpkelly/react-editor-kit/blob/master/packages/editor-kit/src/features/bold/BoldButton.tsx), accept properties for the CSS className for your icon font icon and optional a ligature.
+The button components, such as [BoldButton](https://github.com/mpkelly/react-editor-kit/blob/master/packages/editor-kit/src/features/bold/BoldButton.tsx), accept properties for the CSS className for your icon font icon and optional a ligature.
 Here's how you would declare you buttons with and without ligatures:

 **Font Awesome - no ligature**